fulopdaniel/space-shooter/README.md

 ## About

-This is a traditional space shooter game made with Pixi.js
+This is a traditional space shooter game made with Pixi.js.

+Move the spaceship with the arrow keys, and shoot with space.

 ## Setup